-- (1) The sale of liquor- - (a) by a licensed premises for off-site consumption is only permitted from 10H00 to 18H00, from Mondays to Thursdays, excluding Fridays, Saturdays, Sundays and public holidays, and - (b) by a licensed premises for on-site consumption is permitted, subject to strict adherence to the curfew provided for in regulation 66(2). - (2) The provisions of subregulation (1)(a) do not apply to duty-free shops. - (3) The consumption of liquor in public places, except in licensed on-site consumption premises, is not permitted. - (4) Registered wineries and wine farms may continue to operate in offering wine-tastings and the selling of liquor to the public for off-site consumption, from 10H00 to 18H00, from Mondays to Saturdays, subject to strict adherence to social distancing measures and health protocols. - (5) The sale and consumption of liquor in contravention of subregulations (1) and (3) is an offence.

-[regulation 77 substituted by section 9 of Government Notice 1346 of 2020]
+- (1) The sale of liquor- - (a) by a licensed premises for off-site consumption is only permitted from 10H00 to 18H00, from Mondays to Thursdays, excluding Fridays, Saturdays, Sundays and public holidays, and - (b) by a licensed premises for on-site consumption is permitted, subject to strict adherence to the curfew provided for in regulation 66(2). - (2) The provisions of subregulation (1)(a) do not apply to duty-free shops. - (3) The consumption of liquor in public places, except in licensed on-site consumption premises, is not permitted. - (4) Registered wineries and wine farms may continue to operate in offering wine-tastings and the selling of wine to the public for off-site consumption, subject to strict adherence to the curfew provided for in regulation 66(2) and strict adherence to social distancing measures and health protocols. - [subregulation (4) substituted by section 4 of Government Notice 1370 of 2020] - (5) The sale and consumption of liquor in contravention of subregulations (1) and (3) is an offence. - [regulation 77 substituted by section 9 of Government Notice 1346 of 2020]